xtofpic/metrics/README.md

 #### Installing the library

-The metric library is a header's only library.
-Simply copy metric's needed (.hpp file) into your code.
+The Metrics library is a header's only library.
+Just copy the necessary metrics (.hpp file) into your code.

 ### Examples